gavJackson/CV/README.md

 # Career Highlights

-- Creator and architect of **ICX**, a proprietary low-code frontend platform
+- Creator and architect of **ICX**, a proprietary low-code frontend platform along with an entire engineering ecosystem
-- Frontend engineering lead for enterprise software used by 7IM, Aegon, Canada Life and Nucleus with more than **£400 billion** AUM combined
+- Led multiple engineering teams with up to **10** developers alongside a PM, BAs and Testers delivering enterprise wealth management platforms used by 7IM, Aegon, Canada Life and Nucleus with more than **£400 billion** AUM combined
-- Led multiple engineering teams with up to **10** developers alongside a PM, BAs and Testers
 - Delivered digital products for Nike, Disney, Intel, HP, Mattel and Estée Lauder
 - Champion of AI-assisted software development, engineering automation and developer experience